 How to Use a Lush Massage Bar

 Massage bars and lotion bars have similar ingredients but serve different purposes.
-Massage bars have a raised, bumpy texture, that that helps improve circulation and relieve tension.
+Massage bars have a raised, bumpy texture that helps improve circulation and relieve tension.
 Meanwhile, lotion bars are meant to coat the skin in nourishing oils, which boost moisture and nourish the skin.

 Moisturizing your body in the shower is an easy way to keep your skin healthy and hydrated.
 After washing with soap, smooth the moisturizer over wet skin, massaging well.
 Let the oils sink in for a few minutes before rinsing with warm water.
 Pat skin dry to lock in remaining moisture.

 Yes, using oil-based bath and body products in the shower can clog the drain if left unchecked.
-To prevent clogs, using a pipe-safe drain cleaner to break up any oily buildup.
+To prevent clogs, use a pipe-safe drain cleaner about once a month to break up any oily buildup.

 Massage Bar with Magnesium

 - Grind your magnesium salt in a coffee grinder to make a fine powder.
 Once the butters are melted, add the ground magnesium salts and essential oils.
 Stir well.The magnesium salt won’t dissolve entirely, leaving you with a somewhat gritty texture.
 You could also switch out the jojoba oil for magnesium oil.
 But as long as you’ve ground the salt as finely as you can, that should be fine.
-But avoid leaving any large chunks; they may scratch or irritate your skin.
+Avoid leaving any large chunks, as they may scratch or irritate your skin.

 - Scoop some beans into your mold.
 You don’t need a lot, just enough to cover the bottom of each cavity.

-- Set the mold somewhere it won’t be disturbed and let the bars cool completely.
+- Set the mold in a place it won’t be disturbed, and let the bars cool completely.
 To speed things up, feel free to place the mold in the refrigerator for 30 minutes to an hour.